RyanMullins/Tutorial-LeafletMongoDB/README.md

 ### (Optional) Setting up a Primer Database

+If you do not have an existing database of Tweets in Mongo, you should follow the previous tutorial on [Piping Tweets into Mongo](https://github.com/RyanMullins/Tutorial-TwitterToMongoDB).

+However, if you wish to jump right in that's OK too.
+We've supplied a pre-cooked database for you.
+Running the code below will create a database and fill it with pre-collected Tweets.
+Only perform this action if you do not already have an existing database.

 <!-- Run following command from the terminal/command prompt -->

 ```Shell
 node src/primer_importScript.js
 ```

 # Creating a Web Service

+Now that MongoDB is up and running, we need to enable the web service so that our web-based map can communicate with it.

 ## Step 1: Creating an HTTP Server